 Applying for Fellowships

-Because of the time and hard work that necessarily go into crafting the best application, we encourage every student to begin considering and exploring fellowships early.
-Unique fellowship opportunities exist for students in every academic year.
-Whether you are a first-year student or a graduating senior, we advise you to stop by the fellowships office at any time in your academic career to discuss your immediate and long-term goals.
+Because of the time and hard work that necessarily go into crafting the best application, we encourage every student or alumni to begin considering and exploring fellowships early.
+Often work on an application involves several tasks leading up to that application—such as developing your aims as an applicant, making contact with possible research affiliates, and building or renewing strong relationships with possible recommenders.
+The fellowships office is eager to assist you as you navigate all of these different aspects of fellowship applications, from initial exploration to final submission.
+Whether you are a first-year student, a graduating senior or a Columbia alum, we encourage you to stop by the fellowships office at any time in your academic career to discuss your immediate and long-term goals as unique fellowship opportunities exist for students in every academic year!